thejhubbs/grimwire-frontend/README.md

 1. Revert to ID based nav and uniqueness

 --Extended functionality--
-1. UPDATE- Possible Division for Kinds (Tarot- Major, Minor- Fire, Minor- Air, etc.; Hebrew- Mother, Single, Double)
+xx 1.
+UPDATE- Possible Division for Kinds (Tarot- Major, Minor- Fire, Minor- Air, etc.; Hebrew- Mother, Single, Double)
 2. UPDATE- Images array to image gallery array, with a description/title.
 Better scroll things for image galleries
 3. UPDATE- user protected & hidden forms incorporate redux store variable w/o 100% auth process
 4. UPDATE- user edit- anytime a change through a form is made, (except for user) log the results before and after and the user who changed it.
 Clear after x days, or with admin approval.